Low-Sugar and Gluten-Free Cranberry Apple Crumble (Video)

 It’s the time of year when sweet treats are everywhere you look, and trying to avoid them sometimes feels like a hopeless cause.
 I’m guessing that everyone who’s normally a carb-conscious eater indulges in sweets a bit more during the holidays.
 (Please tell me I’m not the only one!)

-This cranberry apple crumble is a perfect addition to my collection of Thanksgiving Recipes and this would also be great for a Christmas Recipe, but this is a perfect fall or winter dessert for any occasion.
+This cranberry apple crumble is a perfect addition to my collection of Holiday Recipes and this would be great for Thanksgiving or Christmas, but this is a perfect fall or winter dessert for any occasion.
 There’s also a recipe on the blog for Low-Sugar and Gluten-Free Cranberry Apple Crisp, which is similar to this one but that recipe uses fresh cranberries.

 (Low-Sugar and Gluten-Free Cranberry Apple Crumble was updated with better photos and instructions, December 2015.)